-2. How many stars are in the Milky Way galaxy?
+2. How many stars and planets are in the Milky Way galaxy?

 Given that we can’t be completely certain how many planets there are in the Solar System, it shouldn’t be too much of a surprise that once we look beyond that our estimates get much vaguer.
 But we are going to have a go anyway.